junxit/us-congress-bills-111/bill.md

 legis-num: H.R.
 685
 congress: 111th CONGRESS
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H.R.
 685

-> To require a study of the feasibility of establishing the United States Civil Rights Trail System, and for other purposes.
+> To require the Secretary of the Interior to conduct a special resource study regarding the proposed United States Civil Rights Trail, and for other purposes.

 ## § 1.
 Short title